evildmp/BrachioGraph/docs/tutorial/start-plotting.rst

   bg.set_pulse_widths(1500, 1500)

 Nothing should happen, because those are already the pulse-widths it's applying.
-But try incrementing the first servo pulse-width by 100 (milliseconds) - make sure you get the numbers right, because a wrong value can send the arms flying::
+But try incrementing the first servo pulse-width by 100 (microseconds) - make sure you get the numbers right, because a wrong value can send the arms flying::

   bg.set_pulse_widths(1400, 1500)